PRBonn/MuST-C/README.md

 ## Quick Start
 Our dataset comprises data from multiple sensors over multiple days and multiple crops, and is useful for multiple tasks.
 In this example, we show how you can quickly start by performing a simple data processing: sorting all data into plot-level data for a given plot.
+Check out the [troubleshooting section](#troubleshoot) if you encounter any problems.

 1. Download sample data
 We provide a sample of our dataset for you to quickly download, check, and develop with our dataset.